marcelonyc/jf-compliance-dashboard/README.md

 ![Dashboard Import](assets/import-dash.png)
 > **Figure:** Import Dashboards

-Enter the datbaase password.
+Enter the database password.
 This is the value of JFROG_PASSWORD in .env-local
 ![Dashboard Screenshot](assets/dbpass.png)

 Give it a minute and navigate to Dashboards